JeongJun-Lee/Karvon-uz/README.md

-# For release of Karvon-Uz platform
+# For release of BuyumBor platform